Enjoying Three Cliffs Bay safely

-Meet George, of the RNLI lifeguards at Newgale Beach, and find out how you and your loved ones can enjoy your time here safely.
+Hear from Tom, one of the RNLI lifeguard team at Three Cliffs Bay, and find out how you and your loved ones can enjoy your time here safely.

-On Newgale Beach, here’s what you need to be aware of:
+On Three Cliffs Bay, here’s what you need to be aware of:

-- There are rip currents in multiple locations along the beach.
+- Stay alert for the dangerous rip currents that can form here.
 Only swim when lifeguards are on duty and always between the red and yellow flags.
 If you find yourself caught in a rip current, make sure you stay calm and don’t panic.
 If you can stand, wade don’t swim.
-If you’re in deeper water, swim parallel to the current until you’re free of it, then make your way back to shore.
+If you’re in deeper water, swim parallel to the rip current until you’re free of it, then make your way back to shore.
 If you’re in difficulty, keep hold of your board (if you have one) or adopt the float position – lean back and extend your arms and legs like a starfish.
 You should then raise your hand and shout for help.

 - Watch out for big powerful waves at this beach.
 Know your limits and don’t take risks.

-- There is a risk of being cut off by the tide as it rises at both ends of Newgale Beach.
-Ask for advice from lifeguards, check the tide times and always carry a means of calling for help.
+- Watch out for tidal cut off as the tide rises.
+Ask lifeguards for advice and always carry a means of calling for help.

 To have fun safely on all lifeguarded beaches: